sspy/master/README.md

 ... etc..

-* Locate selectors throughout your stylesheets, inline style, etc, that do not match any element on the entire site.
+*Locate selectors throughout your stylesheets, inline style, etc, that do not match any element on the entire site.*

-* Show elements who have classnames with no definition in any style sheet.
-Be able to detect class names that are used as poor man reference handles in linked javascript.
+*Show elements who have classnames with no definition in any style sheet.
+Be able to detect class names that are used as poor man reference handles in linked javascript.*

-* Frequency of each defined and used classes.
-Provide a json stats format as well as a ascii terminal histogram.
+*Frequency of each defined and used classes.
+Provide a json stats format as well as a ascii terminal histogram.*

-* Show which style sheets contribute to a given arbitrary selector.
-E.g.:
+*Show which style sheets contribute to a given arbitrary selector.*

 %> sspy --url=www.example.com --css=".foobar > li:first-child" --find-ss